borglab/gtsam-packaging/README.md

 ### Deposit the secret GPG key on github

-Now go to your github GTSAM packaging repo (created in the first step), and create a "secret" under the repo.
+Go to your github GTSAM packaging repo (created in the first step), and create a "secret" under the repo.
 Note: do *not* deposit the key as a GPG key under your *user*, but add it as a secret to the particular GTSAM packaging repo created earlier, e.g.
 ``gtsam-packaging``.
 There, create a secret called "GPG_PRIVATE_KEY" and cut and paste the armored key, including begin/end lines into the field below the secret.

+### Create a personal access token (PAT):

+In your github account go to your github account settings (not repo settings), and select "developer settings".
+Under "scopes" select "repo" (all of them) and "workflow".
+Create a personal access token (PAT).
+Cut and paste it somewhere safe right away - you cannot make it visible anymore later.

+Go to the packaging repo (e.g. ``gtsam-packaging``) and create a new secret there called ``ACTION_PUSH_PAT``.
+Paste the PAT created earlier in here and save.

 ### Set up a Ubuntu Personal Package Archive (PPA):